alexbevi/alexbevi.github.com/_posts/2020-03-30-optimizing-mongodb-compound-indexes-the-equality-sort-range-esr-rule.markdown

 aggregate([ { $sort: { b: 1 } } ])
 ```

-A sort predicate will be _unbounded_ as it requires the entire key range to be scanned to satisfy the sort requirements:
+The index bounds for the sort fields will be _unbounded_ (assuming the fields aren't also filtered on) as it requires the entire key range to be scanned to satisfy the sort requirements:

 ```js
 "indexBounds" : {